For more information on target industries, please contact:

 Tampa ranks first in the state in terms of concentration of .NET developers, data warehousing specialists, and Hadoop developers.
 Tampa is also first in Florida and tenth in the U.S. for the number of computer network architects employed.

-The region is also home to USF’s Florida Center for Cybersecurity, a first-of-its-kind, shared resource that aims to make Florida the national leader in this emerging and critical field.
+The region is also home to Cyber Florida, a first-of-its-kind, shared resource that aims to make Florida the national leader in this emerging and critical field.
 USF is also the first among Florida’s 12 public universities to offer a bachelor’s degree in cybersecurity, one of the country’s fastest growing industries.

 - One of the Top Ten Best American Cities to Work in Tech – SmartAsset